 Introduction

 One of the main goals of the ESA/Roscosmos ExoMars program is the study of the Martian surface environment characteristics through the analysis of the atmosphere and climate (Rodinov et al. 2017).
 A suite of sensors named Dust Complex Suite (DC) has been selected as part of the Kazachok Surface Platform (SP) payload (Vago, J. 2015 et al.).
 The DC is exclusively dedicated to analyze the dynamics and characteristics of the near ground sand and suspended Martian dust.
 Martian dust plays a leading role in the evolution of the planet’s climate, directly related to the dust seasonal and long term variable concentration (Vincente-Retortillo, A. 2018).
 These events can occur at various scales from global dust storms to local dust devils (Murphy et al. 2016 , Harrison et al. 2016 , Neakrase et al. 2016, Franzese, G. 2018 et al. ).
 Dust grains scatter the solar thermal radiation, also acting as condensation nuclei for H2O and CO2, thus influencing the thermal structure, the balance and the circulation of the atmosphere (Banfield et al. 2020, Fedorova, A. 2009 et al , Smith, D. 2001) .
-The dust influence on the atmosphere’s heating balance is directly related to its size distribution,which in turn affects the atmosphere albedo ..
+The dust influence on the atmosphere’s heating balance is directly related to its size distribution,which in turn affects the atmosphere albedo .
 Dust also had long-term effects on the geology in cementing bedforms such as transverse aeolian ridges (TARs) (Geisler 2014 et al.) and even in covering entire dune fields (dust-sized volcanic ash) (Chojnacki et al. 2020, Runyon et al. 2021), thus augmenting the probability of dust layer preservation in the Martian sedimentary records.
-In addition, the periodic albedo variations of the surface, related to the redistribution of dust by the wind, modify the climate and wind intensity, a process that is directly related to the grain properties (e.g. size, roughness, hardness) (Fenton et al. 2017).
+In addition, the periodic albedo variations of the surface, related to the redistribution of dust by the wind, modify the climate and wind intensity, a process that is directly related to the grain properties (e.g. size, roughness, hardness) (Fenton et al. 2007).

-No direct measurements of single grain dust into Martian Atmosphere yet performed, the only information about dust grain properties, such as size and composition, has been extrapolated from direct measurements of albedo and optical depth from which it was possible to obtain an effective radius (reff) of the observed dust distributions interposed between the sensor and the light source (Drossart 1991, Pollack, J. 1995, Tomasko, M. 1999, Kjartan M. Kinch et al. (2015) , H.Chen-Chen S. et al. 2020).
+No direct measurements of single grains of dust in the Martian Atmosphere have been performed yet, the only information about dust grain properties, such as size and composition, has been extrapolated from direct measurements of albedo and optical depth from which it was possible to obtain an effective radius (reff) of the observed dust distributions interposed between the sensor and the light source (Drossart 1991, Pollack, J. 1995, Tomasko, M. 1999, Kjartan M. Kinch et al. (2015) , H.Chen-Chen S. et al. 2020).
 The actual informations about the dust distributions derived from Martian atmosphere measuraments indicate that reff for these distribution hovers around a value of 1.3-1.8 μm (Wolff, M. J. et al.2006.).
 For this reasons we have developed an optical particle counter MicroMED able to measure the dust size distribution in the range of 0.4 to 20 μm.